manojkatragadda/WAHealthDataManager/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+Add HealthKit as part of your project's Capabilities under app target - Signing and Capabilities Tab.
+Ensure that you've enabled Clinical Records checkbox.
+Update plist to include the following details:
+<key>NSHealthClinicalHealthRecordsShareUsageDescription</key>
+<string>Health Kit Read in needed to fetch the details.
+Enter as much details as you can here.</string>
+<key>NSHealthShareUsageDescription</key>
+<string>Health Kit share details are also needed for this project setup</string>

 ## Installation